 Location and Boundaries: The Land Yeo and Kenn Rolling Valley Character Area consists of two sections of land that run east to west along the valley containing the Land Yeo and Kenn Rivers to the north east of the District.
-In addition a small, isolated area of land within Backwell is located within this character area.
-The northern section is also interrupted by the settlement of Long Ashton.
 The boundaries are based on topography and follow the break of slope along the base of ridges, often along the 50m contour or roads, while the boundary with the level, low lying area B1: Land Yeo, Kenn River and River Avon Flood Plain follows field boundaries, roads and the railway line.